 Avoid building your day around the State Apartments, Chapel Royal, Upper Courtyard, or castle campus unless the official site has confirmed public access for your date.
 The consequence of getting this wrong is not just a locked door; it can break the middle of your Dublin plan, especially if you came straight from the airport and have limited city time.

 Your next decision after the closure check is whether Dublin Castle remains the correct target.
-If the answer is no, decide whether you are really heading for Chester Beatty, Christ Church Cathedral, Temple Bar, Trinity College, or the Book of Kells.
+If the answer is no, decide whether you are really heading for Christ Church Cathedral, Temple Bar, Trinity College, or the Book of Kells.
+Chester Beatty is also closed through the end of December 2026.
 Those are not interchangeable stops.
 They sit in different directions around the same central area.

 Use Cork Hill and City Hall as the Area Anchor, Not O’Connell Street